Snail51/YouTube-Link-si-Remover/README.md

 This makes the link shorter and easier to share.

 However, YouTube also adds a secret "si" parameter to the link to enable better tracking.
-In reality when you copy it will look more like `https://youtu.be/dQw4w9WgXcQ?si=xq9Jxn4vvkZXiD5q`.
+In reality, when you copy it will look more like `https://youtu.be/dQw4w9WgXcQ?si=xq9Jxn4vvkZXiD5q`.

-This behavior is undesireable due to privacy reasons as well as arbitrarilly increasing the length of the link (which this share feature is supposed to prevent).
+This behavior is undesirable due to privacy reasons as well as arbitrarily increasing the length of the link (which this share feature is supposed to prevent).

 ## Installation